What Happens When You Refuse To Take An OVI Test?

 Be aware that refusing the FST’s will sometimes anger the officer, especially unprofessional police officers.

 Refusing a Blood, Breath or Urine Test

-In Ohio, you have the right to refuse the chemical test (blood, breath, or urine) requested by a police officer in an OVI, but that decision comes with serious consequences.
+In Ohio, you can refuse the chemical test (blood, breath, or urine) requested by a police officer in an OVI, but that decision comes with serious consequences.
 Keep in mind that if you fail one of these tests, it will result in severe consequences and will definitely make it more difficult to get a favorable resolution of your OVI case.